Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 However, if you leave the box blank, it means your LLC will use the “all purpose clause” (aka a general purpose).
 This means your LLC can engage in any legal business activities.

-Recommendation: We recommend using an “all purpose clause” as it gives your LLC the most flexibility.
+Recommendation: We recommend leaving the box blank to use an “all purpose clause”.
+This gives your LLC the most flexibility.

 In this section, you’ll tell Michigan how long you want your LLC to exist.